Legal Representation for Victims of Hospital Infections

 The Centers for Disease Control and Prevention (CDC) reports about 2 million people to suffer hospital-acquired infections each year, with about 100,000 of those resulting in death.
 An additional 1.5 million nursing home residents suffer a preventable infection during the course of their care.
 In fact, on any given day, 1 in 25 hospital patients suffer at least one healthcare-associated infection.

 Nosocomial hospital infections occur:

-In a health care facility where patient was admitted for reasons other than the infection.
+In a health care facility where the patient was admitted for reasons other than the infection.